 Arisaig is a very pretty little place with a large marina and a wide bay protected by the islands.
 It’s the sort of place you just want to stop.
 There isn’t much here and it was mostly closed on a Monday in November, but I was able to get lunch in the Old Library that opened at noon, just as I was done with taking pictures.
 Since there is almost nothing else available all the way to Fort William, I did the sensible thing.
 It is quite an upmarket little establishment, and I ended up choosing Cullen Skink all over again, but I have no issue with that.
 It is delicious and comforting food, and I would be leaving Scotland in the morning.
 Why not?

 There really was nothing else for the next two hours.
 Nothing except empty roads, lochs and mountains in their bronze and yellow autumn colours.
 The road was quiet and I cycled with purpose, knowing that I wasn’t far from the end.
 At length, I reached Glenfinnan at the top of Glen Sheil.
 Here the long, finger like Loch Shiel heads away through the mountains to the south west, accessible only by boat.
 At the top end, the Harry Potter curved viaduct carries the railway across the valley, drawing in crowds of tourists.
 There is a small takeaway cafe in the car park and they gave me a free latte for arriving on a bicycle!
 The girls serving said it gets ridiculously busy with tourists in the summer.
 I noticed double yellow lines on the main road for a couple of miles either side.
-Glenfinnan is beautiful; but I prefer my scenery free from bus tours.
+Glenfinnan is beautiful; but I prefer my scenery free from tour buses.

 Leaving the crowds behind, it got quiet again.
 I had an encounter with a red deer stag who was standing maybe a hundred yards off the side of the road in bracken.
 There were only the two of us around.
 We looked directly at each other for quite a while.
 I looked away first!